 Nurturing the role of creativity in transforming law and governance

-The Australian Earth Laws Alliance believes that cultural change is a vital part of building Earth centred law, governance and ethics, and that's why we have a strong Earth Arts Program and an Earth Arts Collective.
+The Australian Earth Laws Alliance believes that cultural change is a vital part of building Earth centred law, governance and ethics.
+Our Earth Arts Program and an Earth Arts Collective are an important part of our culture change work.

 HOW TO GET INVOLVED WITH AELA’S EARTH ARTS PROGRAM

-please visit our new, dedicated earth arts website – www.eartharts.org.au
+Please visit our dedicated website for our Earth Arts Program – www.eartharts.org.au

 Past Events and Projects